liangyuRain/mscclpp-public/setup.md

 - Ensure if `connection_types[b]=x` at `a`, then `connection_types[a]=x` at `b`.
 - Proxy channel (within a node at least) requires higher `nelem_per_send` (1MB?); otherwise, performance is extremely poor.
 - Number of proxy channels: [issue](https://github.com/microsoft/mscclpp/issues/242)
+- Be careful about mlx nics.
+Some may be using ethernet instead of IB and need to be avoided by setting `MSCCLPP_HCA_DEVICES`.
+- `cp.cuda.Device(MPI.COMM_WORLD.rank % 8).use()` is necessary; otherwise, all processes may use the same GPU.
+- Proxy must be reconstructed `proxy_service = ProxyService()` for every data size; otherwise, program may hang due to proxy service being reused too many times.
+- Right now, the best 2x A100 node performance is achieved by manually edge-split the topology into local rings and one-to-one inter-node connections.
+IB bw is set to 20GB/s with NVLink set to 300GB/s, forcing code to use IB as less as possible.
+The optimal tree for large data sizes appears to be is to generate symmetric k=1 tree and then ninstance=6, achieving 250GB/s algbw at 3GB.